Check if someone’s email is @ their website — i.e. is their work address — using FlowBoost

 Notes

-[1] Specifically because the protocol is https://.
-You can use the URL() constructor with other protocols, too, but those don’t lowercase hostname because stuff outside of DNS may be case-sensitive.
+[1] Specifically because the protocol is https: and that’s a special scheme in the standard.
+You can use the URL() constructor with any protocol, but non-special ones don’t lowercase hostname because stuff that doesn’t use DNS may be case-sensitive.
 (URLs are general-purpose and hosts aren’t always DNS-based hosts!)